Skip to main content

-pBuzz is a wind instrument but, unlike the recorder, actually requires your students to move air.
-It teaches how a sound is made (through buzzing) and how to create tone and pitch.
-With just six notes on one partial, pBuzz shows how changing the length of the tube affects notes, and it's easy for students to learn together.
+pBuzz is a wind instrument but, unlike the recorder, it actually requires your students to use air like a real band instrument.
+With pBuzz, students learn how a sound is made and how to create tone and pitch. pBuzz shows how changing the length of the tube affects notes, and it's easy for students to learn together and play as a pBuzz ensemble and also with boomwhackers, Orff instruments and other elementary teaching tools.

 Integrating the teaching of pBuzz into your classroom is a snap.
-There are teaching aids to expand on your curriculum, and even some popular tunes with accompaniment that will help your students “rock out”!
+There are teaching aids, books and guides to expand on your curriculum, and even some popular tunes with accompaniment that will help your students “rock out”!
 You can find all of this and more on our pBuzz education page.

 Thousands of schools across North America are using pBuzz to inspire students to engage in music.
-After just a few weeks, one educator revealed their experience:
+After just a few weeks, one educator revealed her experience:

-pBuzz is effective and challenging, but students are finding success in music performance.
-Principals have noted that pBuzz is providing greater access to music and active learning engagement, as well as societal cooperation and respect.
+pBuzz is effective and exciting, and students are finding success in music learning and performance. pBuzz is providing greater access to music and active learning engagement, as well as helping to reinforce societal cooperation and respect.

 Related Topics